Why have an elopement in Georgia?

 Next, each of you start by writing down at least three things that are important to you to have when it comes to your wedding day.
 Besides getting married, what are the other things do you care more about?
 Do you care most about epic photos, flowers, having family there, video to tell the story of your day?
 Once you have those, share them with each other and prioritize or do all of them.

-2. Determine an elopement budget:
+2. Determine your elopement budget:

 Budget is probably the least favorite topic to talk about even if you are not planning a wedding but it is definitely the most important.
 Sit down with your soon to be spouse and discuss how much you want to spend on your wedding in total.